oluwaeinstein007/Anthyx/improvement.md

 **Add filter and bulk-action to the HITL review queue** The review queue currently shows all `pending_review` posts flat.
 Agency-tier customers managing multiple brands and platforms need filter by brand, platform, and content type, plus bulk approve/veto on a filtered selection.
 Without this, the queue becomes unmanageable at volume.

+---

+### TikTok and Facebook are not implemented — social-mcp is not used at all

+`publishPost` in [apps/api/src/services/posting/social-mcp.ts](apps/api/src/services/posting/social-mcp.ts) only handles `x`, `instagram`, `linkedin`, and `telegram`.
+Both `tiktok` and `facebook` fall to the `default` throw (`"Platform X not yet supported"`), meaning any scheduled TikTok or Facebook post will fail at execution time despite being valid in the schema.

+More broadly, **no platform is using the `social-mcp` npm package**.
+The file contains fully hand-rolled `fetch` calls and has a TODO comment at the top explicitly saying to migrate. social-mcp v1.7.0 is now available and covers all six current platforms plus eight more.

+**What needs to be done:**
+1. Install `social-mcp` as a dependency in `apps/api`.
+2. Replace `social-mcp.ts` with a thin adapter that instantiates `SocialMCP` with the org's access token and proxied agent, then delegates all `publishPost` and `fetchEngagementData` calls to it.
+3. This immediately unblocks TikTok and Facebook, and makes adding the new platforms (Discord, WhatsApp, Slack, Reddit, Threads, Bluesky, Mastodon, YouTube) a matter of adding cases to the `platformEnum` and strategy routing — not writing new API clients.